Types of Illustration – Styles and Techniques

 We noticed that there are several definitions of what illustration might be and what different types of illustration exist.
 Each time we tried to find a video, an article, or some other source throwing light on the subject – we got lost or we didn’t get enough information; or we had to look at several places to be able to systemize our findings.

 Now we will go more in-depth for the individual sections:

-as our attempt in creating a comprehensive, yet easy to read article about illustration.
+as our attempt in creating a comprehensive, yet easy-to-read article about illustration.

-We figured out that many people get confused by the definitions given for a “designer” and an “illustrator”, and even if they get a notion of what an illustrator does, they get lost in the next stage – recognizing different types of illustrations and explaining what they like.
+We figured out that many people get confused by the definitions given for a “designer” and an “illustrator”, and even if they get a notion of what an illustrator does, they get lost in the next stage – recognizing different types of illustration and explaining what they like.
 First thing first, let’s

-more often produces the imagery himself/herself and not necessarily work on the whole design of the “product”.
-The illutrations are often supportive to other mediums – for example, illustrations often accompany newspaper articles, books, magazines and they most often serve to support and better translate ideas, texts and/or further explain them.
+more often produces the imagery themselves and not necessarily work on the whole design of the “product”.
+The illustrations are often supportive to other mediums – for example, illustrations often accompany newspaper articles, books, magazines and they most often serve to support and better translate ideas, texts and/or further explain them.
 More often than not, illustrators try to keep the balance between visual and text and try not to steal all the focus on the illustration.